madcampos/madcampos.github.io/src/content/blog/2024/01/trailing-slashes-and-you.md

 ---
 title: Trailing Slashes and You!
 summary: Do we need trailing slashes on URLs?
 What is the difference between adding them or not?
+Find all out in this post!
-image:
+image: ./assets/slashing-samurai.jpg
-imageAlt:
+imageAlt: An AI generated image of a samurai holding a sword glowing with a blue light and cutting through a rainbow colored circuit board.
 createdAt: 2024-01-20
 tags:
   - URL